 Lolita, also known as Tokitae, was taken from her family off the coast of Washington state in 1970.
 During her capture, more than 80 orcas were rounded up, with seven of the young ones taken and sold to marine parks around the world.

-Since being purchased by the Miami Seaquarium some 49 years ago, Lolita has spent every day of her life in a tank that is only 20 feet in diameter and 20 feet deep, too shallow for her even to dive.
+Since being purchased by the Miami Seaquarium 50 years ago, Lolita has spent every day of her life in a tank that is only 20 feet in diameter and 20 feet deep, too shallow for her even to dive.

 After a visit to the Miami Seaquarium, Howard Garrett of Orca Network wrote of Lolita:

 Lolita’s captivity concerns the New Hampshire Animal Rights League not only because it is cruel but also because two of our state’s premier summer destinations, Story Land and Water County, are owned by the same company that owns the Miami Seaquarium, Palace Entertainment.